HER2: Reducing the Impact of Ovarian sTimulation – RIOT B

 Autocrine factors are chemical substances from endocrine cells, that bind to receptors on the same cell that produces them.
 Paracrine function is hormone function in which the effects of the hormone are restricted to the local environment.
 Endocrine function is defined as a physiological effect of a hormone in tissues in another part of the body.

 The findings from this study will improve our knowledge about how ovarian stimulation and follicle maturation and recruitment are controlled by changes in the hormonal milieu under normal and hyper-stimulation regimens.
-This understanding is key to our future optimisation and safety of IVF treatments.
+This understanding is key to our future optimization and safety of IVF treatments.